-This guidance note discusses the application of entrepreneurs’ relief for sole traders only.
-See also the Conditions for entrepreneurs’ relief guidance note.
-For further guidance, see Simon’s Taxes C3.1302C–C3.1303A (subscription sensitive).
+This guidance note discusses the application of business asset disposal relief (previously known as entrepreneurs’ relief) for sole traders only.
+See also the Conditions for business asset disposal relief guidance note.
+For further guidance, see Simon’s Taxes C3.1302C–C3.1303A.

-To be eligible for entrepreneurs’ relief, a disposal must be:
+To be eligible for business asset disposal relief, a disposal must be:

 TCGA 1992, s 169H

 However, only the first option is applicable to sole traders.
 An associated disposal can only take place where there is a material disposal which consists of a disposal of an interest in a company or partnership, so the second option is not available.
 The third option requires that the business is owned by a trust.
-See the Entrepreneurs’ relief ― trusts guidance note (subscription sensitive).
+See the Business asset disposal relief (entrepreneurs’ relief) ― trusts guidance note.

 For sole traders, there is a material disposal of business assets where the trader:

 disposes of whole or part of their business, or

 disposes of business assets on or after cessation

 A disposal for these purposes is any kind of disposal that gives rise to a capital gain.
 Business asset disposal relief is not just available where the business is sold or assets of the business are sold after its cessation.
 A gain would also arise, for example, where the business, or part of it, is gifted to a connected person, or business assets are gifted following cessation of trade.